mayunlong89/iBSTools/README.md

 --
 ####Manual

-* These are simple examples, more details please read the wiki[iBSTools wiki](https://github.com/methylation/iBSTools/wiki)
+* These are simple examples, more details please read the [iBSTools wiki](https://github.com/methylation/iBSTools/wiki)

 __Usage:__ Convert "H1_bismark.cov" into "wig" format.
 Methy counts is in col 5,unmethy counts is in col 6.
 ```shell